digitalocean/pgremapper/README.md

 ### osdspec

 For commands or options that take a list of OSDs, `pgremapper` uses the concept of an `osdspec` (inspired by Git's `refspec`) to simplify the command line.
 An `osdspec` can either be an OSD ID (e.g. `42`) or a CRUSH bucket prefixed by `bucket:` (e.g. `bucket:rack1` or `bucket:host4`).
 In the latter case, all OSDs found under that CRUSH bucket are included.

+### diff output

+When `--yes` is not specified, `pgremapper` will make no changes to the system, and will print the proposed changes in a diff-like format.
+For many of the subcommands below, goals are accomplished through a combination of adding and removing mappings to and from the upmap exception table.
+Unchanged mappings, which will be left alone, or stale mappings, which will be removed, are also noted.
+(Stale mappings are those that currently have no effect and should probably have been cleaned up by Ceph; we've seen cases of these in all tested versions.)

 ### balance-bucket